chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

 2. Create and upload the distribution bundle for the Lambda function.

    To simplify the CloudFormation template, I created a dummy function; when invoked, it will tell you to upload the real function.
-I find this easier to manage for one-off Lambdas than the "standard" process of first uploading the function bundle to S3 then telling CloudFormation where to find it.
+I find this easier to manage for one-off Lambdas than the "standard" process of first uploading the function bundle to S3 theand n telling CloudFormation where to find it.

    This step is simply a matter of going to the Lambda function definition in the AWS Console,